Netcracker/KubeMarine/documentation/Installation.md

 **Note**:

 * You can install a version other than the recommended version, but it is not supported and can cause unpredictable consequences.
-* rh-haproxy18 (build provided by RedHat) is supported only for now.
+* haproxy is provided via standard repositories on supported RHEL/Rocky/OL 8/9.

 **Warning**: RHEL 8 does not have Python preinstalled.
 For `check_iaas` to work correctly, it is required to install Python on the nodes.
 Execute the following step before the installation procedure.
 * Install `python 3.9` from the standard RHEL repository: